 Get ready for winter

 Winter weather and snow can be fun but also bad for our health and wellbeing.
 However, with some simple precautions and planning, there are lots of things you can do to stay well this winter.
-Below are a few tips, for more details on how to stay well and keep warm this winter visit West Sussex Affordable Energy.
+Below are a few tips, for more details on how to stay well and keep warm this winter visit the West Sussex Affordable Energy website.

 This winter, eligible households in West Sussex can take advantage of a FREE home energy advisor visit.
 During the visit, you can get help with finding out if you are on the best energy tariff, help with switching to a better energy tariff, advice on how to reduce your energy bills and help with accessing improvements such as insulation or a new boiler, so that it will cost less to heat your home this winter.